Enderbyte-Programs/Justintime-Compressed-C/README.md

         --tcc: Use the TCC (Tiny C Compiler) instead of default gcc
         --keeplog: Keep the compile log file even if the build was successfull -v (--verbose): Print verbose output during extraction

+Credits:
+Python program by Enderbyte09
+prime.c, prime.jcc, mathtrek.jcc by Enderbyte09
+sort.c and sort.jcc by awesomegamer
+snake.jcc by trogobit